Resource created by M&S Company Archive.

 - Briggate is still one of the main shopping streets in Leeds - can you name any other famous shopping streets in city centres?
 Why do you think out-of-town shopping centres (such as The Trafford Centre and Bluewater) become popular in the 1980s and 1990s?

-- The 1932 advert pictured promotes five different reasons for shopping at M&S, with the most important one being '96% British goods'.
+- The 1932 advert promotes five different reasons for shopping at M&S, with the most important one being '96% British goods'.
 How would you rank these reasons in order of importance for today's department stores?

 - Make a list of all the advantages and disadvantages that you can think of for both out-of-town shopping centres and city centre shopping areas.